 I still have my Oric - it still works!

 In 1989 I started using word processors and put my typing skills to good use.
 My father and I shared the cost of our first Windows 3.1 computer in 1991 and I started using Microsoft Office for the first time.
 We upgraded to Windows 95 and began using the Internet, with Windows 98 came MSN Messenger and Skype, Windows Millennium Edition (Me) was great fun but kept crashing.
 Windows XP sorted out all the niggles and became easier to use.
 Windows Vista was great but a bit cumbersome, Windows 7 was one of the best.
 I bought a Windows 8 Tablet, although never saw the need to upgrade my PC to Windows 8 or 8.1 I owned two phones running Windows 8 and 8.1 - everyone else seemed to love their iPhones and Androids but their build quality, cameras and user interface were so weird compared to Windows that is so familiar.
-I upgraded my PC to Windows 10 as soon as the free upgrade was available and I was soon able to #UpgradeMyWorld so that all my devices - computers, tablet and smartphone (which doubles up as my sat-nav) are now all running Windows 10.
+I upgraded my PC to Windows 10 as soon as the free upgrade was available and I was soon able to #UpgradeMyWorld so that all my devices - computers, tablet and smartphone (which doubles up as my sat-nav) were all running Windows 10.
 With the help of Cortana by my side life has never been so simple and easy!

 Windows 10 is the easiest upgrade I have ever experienced, and once a device is configured to your liking it is so intuative and easy to use compared to older versions of Windows or other operating systems from Google and Apple.